awsdocs/aws-javascript-developer-guide-v2/doc_source/browsers-supported.md

 | Android Browser | 4\.3\+ |

 **Note**
-Frameworks such as AWS Amplify may not offer the same browser support as the SDK for JavaScript\.
-Check the frameworks documentation for details\.
+Frameworks such as AWS Amplify might not offer the same browser support as the SDK for JavaScript\.
+Check a framework's documentation for details\.